revloc02/dndMarkdown/skt-lysk-giants.md

 * **Ordning:** Strength and forgecraft skill

 ___
-**Master Crafters and Organized Warriors:** Fire are ruthless militaristic brutes whose mastery of **metalwork** is legendary.
+**Master Crafters and Organized Warriors:** Fire Giants are ruthless militaristic brutes whose mastery of **metalwork** is legendary.
 Fire giant fortresses are built around and inside volcanoes or near magma-filled caverns.
 The blistering heat of their homes fuels the fire giants’ forges, and causes the iron of their fortress walls to glow a comforting orange.
-In lands far removed from volcanic heat, fire giants mine coal to burn.
-Traditional **smithies** occupy places of honor.
+Fire giant crafters work through insight and experience rather than the frivolousness of writing or arithmetic.
+Traditional smithies occupy places of honor.

+From birth, a fire giant is taught to embrace a legacy of **war**.
+At the cradle, its parents chant songs of battle.
+Enemies make the mistake of underestimating fire giants based on their brutish manner, learning too late that these giants live for combat and can be shrewd tacticians.

 ### Cloud Giant